 - Portable tissues

-Wet wipes cannot be disposed of in the portable toilets and cause problems, FYI.
-And since you are supposed to haul out your garbage, keep that in mind.
+- Wet wipes (These can not and should not be disposed of in the portable toilets and will cause problems.
+Since you are supposed to haul out your garbage, keep this in mind!)

 - Tons of sunscreen

 - Dust masks, for when there are dust storms.
 (The disposable ones are OK.
 Bring a few of them, and keep them accessible!)

 - Foam 3M medical tape… great for insulating things like blisters on your feet or heels.